Exploring Montevideo should be on every travelers list, when visiting either Buenos Aires Argentina or Colonia Del Sacramento Uruguay.

 The Museo de Historia del Arte is one to visit if you have time.
 But this museum shouldn’t be a priority as most of the works are cast copies of works held elsewhere in the world.

 In between the replicas at Museo de Historia del Arte you’ll find items donated to the museum.
 Such as the collection from Iran, donated by an ‘esteemed benefactor’ in order to get his name on the wall.
-Unfortunately for the museum what this benefactor has donated came from an airport gift shop in Iran and the museum staff haven’t realised.
+Unfortunately for the museum, what this benefactor has donated came from an airport gift shop in Iran and the museum staff haven’t realized.

 Museo Andes 1972

 The Museo Andes 1972 is a privately owned museum that documents the Uruguayan Airforce flight 571 that crashed in the Andes in 1972 with a Uruguayan rugby team onboard.
 The museum has a lot of artefacts from the crash and those made by survivors during their ordeal.